meteor/meteor/content/collections.md

 In the case of the Todos application, as we want to display the number of unfinished todos next to each list, we need to denormalize `list.incompleteTodoCount`.
 This is an inconvenience but typically reasonably easy to do as we'll see in the section on [abstracting denormalizers](#abstracting-denormalizers) below.

 Another denormalization that this architecture sometimes requires can be from the parent document onto sub-documents.
 For instance, in Todos, as we enforce privacy of the todo lists via the `list.userId` attribute, but we publish the todos separately, it might make sense to denormalize `todo.userId` also.
+To do this, we'd need to be careful to take the `userId` from the list when creating the todo, and updating all relevant todos whenever a list's `userId` changed.

 <h3 id="designing-for-future">Designing for the future</h3>